 Your rent is the BAH you receive minus the Utility Allowance.
 BAH is based on rank and area of assignment not on the size of the home.
-Except in Forest Park and the Hills, these communities are market rent.
+Except in Forest Park, Huntington Park and Huntington Hills, these communities are market rent.

 • If I receive a promotion or demotion what is the amount of my rent?

 The rent will increase for a promotion and decrease for a demotion.
 The rental amount is always the amount of the BAH you receive minus the Utility Allowance.
 It is your responsibility to notify the Robins II Family Housing Office within 30 days of any promotions or demotions.